 Even within the MMA sphere, there still exist several legal techniques that many fans, promoters, and practitioners deem too damaging to be permitted, despite their higher tolerance for on-screen brutality.
 Take the 12-6 elbow, strikes to the back of the head, or knees to a grounded opponent, all techniques which were banned by one or more promotions worldwide.

-Arguably the most controversial amongst these techniques to have remained legal is the infamous oblique kick, otherwise known as the knee stomp, or stomp kick.
-This brutal, often hard to watch strike is essentially a push kick delivered directly above the knee of a fighter’s opponent.
+Arguably the most controversial among these techniques to have remained legal is the infamous oblique kick, otherwise known as the knee stomp, or stomp kick.
+The oblique kick is a brutal, often hard-to-watch strike, which is essentially a push kick delivered directly above the knee of a fighter’s opponent.

 The current 205-pound champion was amongst the first mixed martial artists to effectively implement the technique into his game, using it both to pressure opponents and repel those pressuring him.
 Exploiting his lengthy leg reach, it posed major tactical and physical hazards to his adversaries – diminishing their footwork and their control of range, as well chipping away at their knees’ stability, one well-timed strike at a time.